- Departments

 - To provide prerequisite training for continued education, either at

-university or college. - To prepare students for employment in business and/or industry as
+university or college. - To prepare students for employment in business and/or industry.

 Hairstyling Major